Clearlingo Editing and Proofreading

 En dash

-An en dash is called an en dash as it is the same width as a lowercase n – a pretty reasonable explanation!
+An en dash is called this as it is the same width as an N – slightly longer than a hyphen.

 Compound words of equal value

 An en dash connects compound words of equal value.
-It is always closed up (without spaces before and after it) and replaces the and or to.
+In New Zealand English, it is always closed up (without spaces before and after it) and replaces the and or to.

 the Wellington–Auckland flight